 Rights of Access

 Rights of access to children (also called contact or visitation) may be enforced in England and Wales.
-Access orders made in other Member States of the European Union can be enforced under EU law, and the 1980 Hague Convention expects State parties to comply with orders and agreements concerning access as well as rights of custody.
+The 1980 Hague Convention expects State parties to comply with orders and agreements concerning access as well as rights of custody.
 If you have an access order and you want to enforce it in England or Wales, you should read Part 5 below.

 Hague Convention Cases